 I developed the web app prototype (Python Flask, PostgreSQL) to input patient data and visualize aggregate statistics of the model output.
 The model first predicted inheritance pattern, then paired this with patient history to output the final diagnosis via an RBF kernel SVM.

 Formal concept analysis (FCA) is a method for deriving a concept hierarchy from a table of object-attribute relations.
 A formal concept is composed of a set of objects and their attributes.
-Concepts can be partially ordered into a lattice, or hierarchy, such that edges represents set closures.
+Concepts can be partially ordered into a lattice, or hierarchy, such that edges represent set closures.